-Computer won’t shut down in Your Windows 10?
-Try These Fixes!
+Computer won’t shut down Windows 10 [SOLVED]

 Having a computer-won’t-shut-down problem is like having a baby that refuses to go to sleep.
 You must be worried sick that your computer will soon drain itself if you don’t take actions NOW.

 Surprisingly, this is quite a common problem.
 But although it’s quite frustrating, it’s usually not that hard to fix.

 Try these fixes